linzhangUCA/3421tpl-multi-sensor_navigation/README.md

 2. Lidar navigation
 3. Camera navigation

-The 3 sensors listed above are mandatory in the corresponding stage. **(e.g. You CANNOT use encoder in Lidar navigation stage)**.
+The 3 sensors listed above are mandatory in the corresponding stage.
+You cannot use a sensor in a non-dominate stage. (**e.g. You CANNOT use encoder in Lidar/Camera navigation stage)**.
 However, you are welcome to include sensors not on this list to help you complete the navigation.

 ![ms_nav](https://github.com/linzhangUCA/3421tpl-preliminary_navigation/blob/2af4a8d311817a89cc7bffb8ad65318be96f1273/multi-sensor_navigation.png)